BUMETCS673/seprojects-cs673olf24team6/README.md

      - To run the application using Node use `npm start`
      - To run the application using Docker or Podman run the commands below
        - docker build -t node-frontend .
-       - podman run -p 3000:3000 -it node-frontend
+       - docker run -p 3000:3000 -t node-frontend

-5. At this stage in the project you will need to allow a webbrowser to open and you will be able to view the frontend application
+5. At this stage in the project you will need to allow a web-browser to open or open web-browser and navigate to localhost:3000 where you will be able to view the frontend application

 ## Credits